 How Homeschoolers Must Prepare for the New SAT

-The College Board is launching new and redesigned exams in fall 2015 and spring 2016.
+The College Board launched new and redesigned exams in fall 2015 and spring 2016.

-The redesigned PSAT/NMSQT and the new PSAT™ 8/9—for eighth- and ninth-graders–will launch in October 2015.
-The new PSAT™ 10—for 10th-graders—will launch in February 2016 and the redesigned SAT in March.
+The redesigned PSAT/NMSQT and the new PSAT™ 8/9—for eighth- and ninth-graders–launched in October 2015.
+The new PSAT™ 10—for 10th-graders—launched in February 2016 and the redesigned SAT in March.
 These exams work together as the SAT Suite of Assessments.

 I am “sort of” giddy with excitement about the 2016 SAT!
 Sort of.
 On one hand, not in my wildest dreams did I imagine such a homeschool friendly exam would be created.
 It is content driven and skill relevant.
 At the same time, it is content driven and skill relevant—content defined and skill driven by Common Core Objectives!
 Yes, the monster is at the gate!